 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Biofeedback exercises are a nonsurgical, non-invasive therapy option shown to reduce incontinence symptoms in a large percentage of people, according to the International Foundation for Functional Gastrointestinal Disorders.
-Through biofeedback therapy, patients learn to control bodily processes that are normally involuntary.
+Biofeedback exercises are a noninvasive therapy that can reduce incontinence symptoms in a large percentage of people.
+Through biofeedback therapy, patients learn to control body processes that are normally involuntary.
 Biofeedback exercises may require the assistance of a registered nurse or doctor with special training.
 Once learned, they can be continued at home independently.

 If other treatment methods don’t work, surgery may help reduce FI.
 It could even eliminate symptoms in some cases.
 Common surgical options to discuss with a doctor include:

-If your elderly family member suffers from fecal incontinence, thorough care and planning can help avoid complications such as skin rashes, odors, and accidents.
+If your elderly family member is experiencing fecal incontinence, simple planning can help avoid complications, such as odors, accidents, and skin rashes.